-$$CPayBack{loadsegment,y} = \frac{Investment{loadsegment}}{OperProfit{loadsegment}} \frac{1}{(1 + disrate)^{y}}$$ (63)
+$$CPayBack{loadsegment,y} = \frac{Investment{loadsegment}}{OperProfit{loadsegment} \frac{1}{(1+disrate)^{y}}}$$ (63)

-Given the payback for the aggregated system evaluated for each load segment, the model estimates the fraction of total technical potential considered economical.
+Given the payback for the aggregated system evaluated for each load segment, the module estimates the fraction of total technical potential considered economical.
 This calculation uses an assumed distribution of required investment payback periods, referred to as the payback acceptance curve.
 A table of assumptions is used containing acceptance rates for each integer payback period from 0 to 12 years.
-To obtain an acceptance fraction, or economic fraction, from a non-integer value for payback, a linear interpolation is done.
+We use a linear interpolation to obtain an acceptance fraction, or economic fraction, from a non-integer value for payback.
 The economic fraction is determined from a table lookup and interpolation function called Acceptance.

-Given the table of acceptance fractions, the number of rows in the table (13), and the payback period for the load segment, the calculation is period of acceptance assumptions;
+Given the table of acceptance fractions, the number of rows in the table (13), and the payback period for the load segment, the calculation is